How to Install MongoDB on Ubuntu 24.04 and 22.04

 sudo apt update

-Once the source file is gone and APT has refreshed, check whether the repository is still visible.
+Once the source file is gone and APT has refreshed, check whether the repository files are still present.

 apt-cache policy mongodb-org